CharlesAverill/DEFFS/README.md

 encrypted data shards in `<storepoint>/.shards/`, so modifying files in that folder or the folder itself will break DEFFS.

+This filesystem's encryption is based on the AES_encrypt method, meaning:
+- It is NOT (yet) resistant to attackers
+- Making files with unencrypted content longer than 15 characters is undefined (soon to be fixed)

 Currently, DEFFS only encrypts files when the `write` syscall is called.
 Soon, `write_buf` will be supported as well.
 Files are decrypted upon `read`.